mprestonsparks/airflow-hub/README.md

 ## Contributing

-1. Follow the project structure and naming conventions
-2. Keep project boundaries clear - no cross-project imports
-3. Move shared functionality to common modules
-4. Add tests for all new code
-5. Document connections and external dependencies
+Please refer to the development guidelines in `docs/dev/CONTRIBUTING.md`.

 ## License

-Property of
-(c) M. Preston Sparks, 2025
+This project is the private property of M. Preston Sparks.
 All rights reserved.